 Mojtaba Khamenei’s Elusive Presence: Intelligence Agencies Seek Iran’s Supreme Leader

-Since Mojtaba Khamenei got the job as leader, he hasn't been seen much in public and this is making people wonder about his actual leadership.
-The CIA and Mossad, along with other intelligence organizations, are looking into what part he's playing, even as Iranian officials insist he is in charge.
-Because we haven't actually seen or heard from him directly, people are speculating and are worried about how Iran is being run and the stability of the whole region.
+Ever since Mojtaba Khamenei took over as leader, he hasn't been seen in public.
+This has people wondering how much he is really in charge.
+The CIA and Mossad (intelligence agencies) are looking into his role, yet Iranian leaders say he has authority.
+Because we haven't actually seen him, people are speculating and are worried about how Iran is being run and how stable the Middle East will be.

-Mojtaba Khamenei became Iran’s supreme leader on March 9th, after his father died at the beginning of the war, and since then he has stayed out of sight.
-He hasn’t been at any live events and hasn’t said much publicly, which has brought a lot of attention from around the world.
-Intelligence services including the CIA and Mossad are reportedly trying to find out where he is and what he is doing.
+Mojtaba Khamenei became Iran’s supreme leader on March 9th, after his father died at the beginning of the war.
+He’s been pretty much out of sight.
+He hasn’t been at any live events and hasn’t said much.
+This has brought a lot of attention from the rest of the world.
+Intelligence organizations, the CIA and Mossad among them, are actively trying to find out where he is and what he’s doing.

 Public absence and official communications